 Materials are now submitted to HPMS by direct downstream agency partners of carriers (Top of Hierarchy contracts).
 Agents should reach out to their immediate upline agency for escalation of materials for submission.
 Prior to submission, materials will need to be compliant per CMS regulations, so be sure to thoroughly review this guide to ensure your materials are compliant.
+Also, many carriers require pre-approval prior to submitting multi-plan materials to HPMS.
+This review could take several weeks so be sure to allow time for this important step.
 We are here for guidance, so please reach out with any questions.

-GENERAL GUIDANCE:
+GENERAL GUIDANCE

-- To be considered "Generic," materials can't include Company Names or Logos, Plan Specific Names, Product Specific Names, Specific Plan Benefit Info, STAR Ratings, etc. (anything that can be used to identify a specific plan or carrier) - All text on materials, including footnotes and disclaimers, should be printed with a font size equivalent to or larger than Times New Roman 12pt font. - While CMS guidelines no longer include requirements of 12pt font on marketing materials, due to the vision realities of people as they age, it is still recommended and the practice of most carriers to use the larger font size in their marketing materials. - On mailers, Agency/Broker name and address should appear on the envelope or postcard-carrier guidance says you must identify who the sender is. - Any time you first mention a Medicare Plan, you should use the full name or plan type: - Medicare Advantage Plan - o Medicare Supplement Plan - Part D Prescription Drug Plan
+- To be considered "Generic," materials can't include Company Names or Logos, Plan Specific Names, Product Specific Names, Specific Plan Benefit Info, STAR Ratings, etc. (anything that can be used to identify a specific plan or carrier) - All text on materials, including footnotes and disclaimers, should be printed with a font size equivalent to or larger than Times New Roman 12pt font. - While CMS guidelines no longer include requirements of 12pt font on marketing materials, due to the vision realities of people as they age, it is still recommended and the practice of most carriers to use the larger font size in their marketing materials. - On mailers, Agency/Broker name and address should appear on the envelope or postcard-carrier guidance says you must identify who the sender is. - Any time you first mention a Medicare Plan, you should use the full name or plan type: - Medicare Advantage Plan - Medicare Supplement Plan - Part D Prescription Drug Plan